 Some information in this report may contain forward-looking statements, which include statements regarding the Company's expected financial position and results of operations, business plans and prospects, etc. They are generally identified by forward-looking words, such as "believe", "plan", "anticipate", "continue", "estimate", "expect", "may", "will", or other similar words.
 Forward-looking statements are dependent on assumptions or basis underlying such statements.
 We have chosen these assumptions or basis in good faith, and we believe that they are reasonable in all material respects.
-However, we caution that actual results, performances or achievements could differ materially from those expressed or implied in such forward-looking statements.
-We undertake no obligation to update or revise any forward-looking statement, whether as a result of new information, future events, or otherwise.
+However, we caution that actual results, performances or achievements could differ materially from those expressed or implied in such forward-looking statement, whether as a result of new information, future events, or otherwise.